rojomisin/tf-tech-question/README.md

 2.  **Environments:** Implement a directory structure to manage `dev`, `stg`, and `prd` environments.
 3.  **DRY Principles:** Use input variables and outputs to make the modules configurable and avoid code duplication.
 4.  **State Management:** Configure remote state management for each environment.
-5.  **Readme:** Update this README to explain the new structure and how to use it.

 ## Expected Outcome